Registration and Networking

 A passionate advocate for ICT and digital accessibility, Roxana promotes human-centred technologies and equitable digital opportunities for all—regardless of age, gender, ability, or location.
 To support global efforts toward building a digitally inclusive world where no one is left behind, she has spearheaded the development of more than 75 ITU-D key resources aimed at fostering the implementation of available, affordable, and digitally accessible technologies.

 Before joining ITU, she served in the International Relations Department of the Romanian Parliament.
-She holds a legal background with a specialization in strategic management of telecommunications, and is fluent in English, French, Romanian, and Spanish.
+She holds computer science and legal background with a specialization in strategic management of telecommunications, and is fluent in English, French, Romanian, and Spanish.

 Mr Imran Mukhtarov